brimdata/zed/docs/commands/zq.md

 for sparse results, many frames are discarded without their uncompressed bytes having to be processed any further.

-While this pre-search technique results in very fast brute-force pattern matching, a planned feature will allow search indexes to be created when Zed data is managed by a Zed lake thereby avoiding scans of data altogether as the index pinpoints the locations of specific values in the lake.

 ### Efficient JSON Processing

 While processing data in the ZNG format is far more efficient than JSON,